Coastal Environment Door Hardware: Material & Maintenance for Salt Air & Marine Spray

 - Salt spray benchmark: ASTM B117 rating ≥1,000 hours for direct coastal exposure.

 That failure was entirely predictable.
-The difference between hardware that lasts three years and hardware that lasts fifteen in a coastal environment comes down to alloy selection, surface treatment, and a maintenance schedule that accounts for salt.
+The difference between hardware that lasts three years and hardware that lasts fifteen in a coastal environment comes down to three things: alloy selection, surface treatment, and a maintenance schedule that accounts for the relentless chemistry of salt.

 Why Coastal Environments Destroy Door Hardware